Miramichi, New Brunswick: Water

 The towns of Chatham and Newcastle were formerly important ports for northeastern New Brunswick.
 Dredging, however, was necessary to maintain a deep enough channel for most ships to cross between the barrier dune islands at the mouth of Miramichi Bay.
 Ocean-going ships entering the port must have a shallow draft, and must navigate the ancient, meandering course of the drowned Miramichi River channel through the inner Bay.

 HTI / High Tech Industries owns and operates the marine terminal situated close below the Morrisey Bridge in Miramichi West (the former town of Newcastle).
 The site contains approximately 21,625 m2 (5.34 acres) of property, with a berthage length of 313 m and a depth of 9 m.
 Two unheated storage sheds are located on the property containing 10,300 m2 and 2325 m2 of enclosed storage area.
 There is an open storage area of 9000 square metres.

 Rail

 The Canadian National Railway (CN) northern line between Moncton and Campbellton passes through Miramichi.
 Miramichi was served by the New Brunswick East Coast Railway (NBECR) until it was purchased by CN in 2008.
 Via Rail offers passenger service on this line at the Miramichi railway station via the Ocean train to Montreal and Halifax.

 Air

 Miramichi is located within a 90-minute drive of two international airports (Fredericton International Airport, Greater Moncton International Airport) with scheduled domestic and international flights.
+Bathurst Airport (New Brunswick) is located within a 50 minute drive offering flights to Montreal.
 In addition the Miramichi Airport Commission operates the Miramichi Airport (YCH) on the former site of CFB Chatham.